 In May, the weather finally warms up, spring rolls in, and everyone dashes to Chicago's parks, lakefront trails, baseball stadiums and beer gardens.
 Beaches open at the end of the month over the Memorial Day weekend and hotels see a rising number of travelers checking in.
 The better weather means a big turnout in the streets for community-focused festivals such as Mole de Mayo and Sueños Chicago.

 Kids go back to school in September and beaches close after the Labor Day weekend, as Chicago's peak visitor season begins to wind down.
-There's still plenty on the cultural calendar though, with the Chicago Jazz Festival, Riot Fest and the opening of the Chicago Architecture Biennial lighting up the city.
+There's still plenty on the cultural calendar though, with the Chicago Jazz Festival, and Riot Fest.

 Temperatures drop even further in October, averaging 53ºF, and the baseball season is over, but basketball and hockey fill the gap at the end of the month.
 Chicago Bears games and tailgate parties are still in full swing, while more active types put their energy into the Chicago Marathon.

-June to August is the time for festivals, beaches and baseball
+Best time to visit for festivals, beaches and baseball

 Warm weather and a packed festival calendar make summer the peak time to visit Chicago.
 When school's out, families descend on Chicago's beaches in droves for fun in the sun, and museums are often crowded with locals and visitors.
 Expect to pay top rates for hotels and vacation rentals.
 You'll also need to book sought-after restaurant tables and theater tickets well in advance.